Prof. Roberta Carew

 Professor Carew holds a Bachelor of Science in Pure Mathematics from Florida A&M University and a Master of Arts in Mathematics Education from the University of Central Florida.
 While working on her Masters, she also earned Graduate Certificates in Community College Education and SAS Data Mining.
 Professor Carew pursued her doctoral studies at UCF in the Higher Education and Policy Studies program.
 Her main research interests are topics related to the community college, mathematics self-efficacy and growth mindset theory.
 Her graduate work focused largely on statistics, educational research and analysis.

-In addition to teaching, Professor Carew also enjoys reading, writing, listening to music, watching NFL football, mentoring, community service, studying the Bible and spending time with family and friends.
+In addition to teaching, Professor Carew also enjoys reading, writing, listening to music, watching NFL football, mentoring, community service, and spending time with family and friends.

 |DPAC 340 C|